Bank Of Montreal (BMO) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 A technique commonly used by dividend investors to value dividend-issuing stocks is the Dividend Discount Model (DDM), which seeks to determine a fair share price based on the dividend provided by the company relative to a number of other company-specific factors.
-In the case of BMO, the DDM model, as implemented by StockNews, implies a positive return of 42.74% relative to its current price.
+As for BMO, the dividend discount model StockNews created for the company implies a positive return of 32.22%.
 Digging deeper, the aspects of Bank Of Montreal's dividend discount model that we found most interesting were:

-- In comparison to other US listed dividend yielding stocks in the Financial Services sector, the expected return of 42.74%, based on the stock's current share price and target price based on a dividend discount model, is greater than 79.04% of the DDM-forecasted return of its its sector peers.
+- In comparison to other US listed dividend yielding stocks in the Financial Services sector, Bank Of Montreal's expected return of 32.22% is higher than 80.94% of its fellow sector mates.

 BMO Dividend Chart